 Near Mint Minus (MN-) Audio Clip

 NM- Album Cover: NM covers are free of creases, ring wear and seam splits of any kind.
 A NM- Cover may have very, very slight rounded corners

-Very Good Plus (VG+): The record may show some slight signs of wear, including light scuffs or very light scratches that do not affect the listening experience.
-Very slight surface noise may be heard during softer passages or ballads.
+Very Good Plus (VG+): The record may show some slight signs of wear, including light scuffs or very light scratches or blemishes that do not affect the listening experience.
+Slight surface noise may be heard during softer passages or ballads.